PROSPECT: INFORMATION FOR THE USER

 Consult your doctor, pharmacist, or nurse before using Glamin.

-Your doctor may request that you undergo regular blood tests to check your condition.
+Your doctor may request that you have regular blood tests to check your condition.

 The doctor or nurse will check that the solution does not contain particles before use.